trackfellas/homepage/readme.md

 ###To Do:

-create script getJSON to show preview of blog posts (will the new blog also provide a JSON stream?
+- integrate feed from latest blog posts

 ###File Structure

 / root
 contains:
-config.yml - details about the page setup, structure and its deployment. db.json: structure of the site
+config.yml - details about the page setup, structure and its deployment. structure of the site
 /sources - single pages
 /scaffolds - currently empty